Henry Akins: Inside The Closed Guard BJJ DVD Review

 FREE Gordon Ryan Instructional

 The number one complaint I get from people is in dealing with the closed guard.
 It was high on the list of puzzles difficult to solve, especially for beginners as far as 10 years ago.
-In modern BJJ, where so many guards and different styles are available, the closed guard still remains a puzzle for most.
+In modern BJJ, where so many guards and different styles are available, the closed guard remains a puzzle for most.
 Moreover, it is used quite a lot more than most think, hence the need for a system that will help you deal with it.
 Today, I will be looking at an instructional by Henry Akins, an instructor I admire very much called “Inside The Closed Guard”.

 Henry Akins Insite The CLosed Guard Cover Techniques List